wlads/reefpoints/source/posts/2015-01-20-is-your-homepage-as-good-as-your-door-sign.md

 I would have to do this:
 - “find library hours” on the homepage
 - select “holidays” among eleven listings
-- see on the list that that today, January 19th, is a holiday
+- see on the list that today, January 19th, is a holiday

 ###8.
 Concord
 ##0/3